 In addition to these aesthetic benefits, a dimmer also has a couple of important, practical pluses.
 First, a dimmer saves energy by allowing you to tailor electricity usage very precisely, eliminating waste.
 It also extends the life of most lightbulbs because it minimizes or eliminates the “filament shock” when you flip on a conventional light switch.

 Replacing a conventional light switch with a dimmer switch is a relatively simple task, even if you’re only a moderately experienced do-it-yourselfer.
 (Note: If you intend to use fluorescent or LED bulbs in the lighting circuit, you will need a dimmer rated for fluorescent or LED.)
-To buy dimmers, see Dimmer Switches.
+To buy dimmers, see Dimmer Switches on Amazon.